nitrain/nitrain/README.md

 ## Samplers

-Samplers allow you to keep the same dataset + loader workflow but on entire images but then expand those images to create batches in special ways.
-For instance, samplers let you create batches from 2D slices of 3D images, blocks of 3D images, and so forth.
-This supports common deep learning workflows for medical imaging where you often want to train a model on only parts of the image at once.
+Samplers allow you to keep the same dataset + loader workflow that batches entire images and applies transforms to them, but then expand on those transformed image batches to create special "sub-batches".

+For instance, samplers let you serve batches of 2D slices from 3D images, or 3D blocks from 3D images, and so forth.
+Samplers are essntial for common deep learning workflows in medical imaging where you often want to train a model on only parts of the image at once.

 All you have to do is supply a sampler instance to your dataset loader.
 Here is an example: